-Want to keep slugs away from spring-flowering Primula (Primrose)?
-Encircle them with jolly Narcissus (Daffodils) and Nasturtiums, which slugs seem to prefer.
+If you want to keep slugs away from spring-flowering Primula (Primrose) surround them with jolly Narcissus (Daffodils) and Nasturtiums.
+These are plants which they seem to prefer.

-Want to protect your dwarf Irises?
-Choose a barrier of low-growing Hosta (Plantain lily) plants, such as the ‘Halcyon’ cultivar, to fill slug stomachs before they decimate your delicate blooms.
+If you want to protect your dwarf Irises, choose a barrier of low-growing Hosta (Plantain lily) plants, such as the ‘Halcyon’ cultivar.
+This will fill slug stomachs before they decimate your delicate blooms.

 Other plants that slugs absolutely love include Ocimum basilicum (Basil), Dahlias, Asters, Petunias, Delphiniums (Larkspur) and salad leaves such as Lettuce, Cabbage and Spinach.